 IV Care: Clean Setup

-An IV catheter can send medications or fluids through the body.
+An IV catheter can send medicines or fluids through your body.
 But it can also make it easier for germs to enter your system.
 To reduce the risk of infection, use clean technique.
 Always follow these steps.

 Step 1.
 Gather supplies

 ☐ Alcohol wipes

 ☐ Sterile gloves

 ☐ Tubing and clamps

 Step 2.
 Check supplies